 2. Enable access controls and monitoring

-Limit ChatGPT usage to authorized personnel by integrating it with Role-Based Access Controls (RBAC) and enterprise authentication systems.
-Implement logging mechanisms to track AI interactions, helping detect anomalies or potential data leaks.
+Limit ChatGPT usage to authorized personnel by integrating it with role-based access controls (RBAC) and enterprise authentication systems.
+Implement logging mechanisms to track AI interactions, helping detect anomalies or potential data leakage.
 Regularly review access logs to ensure compliance with security policies and swiftly address unauthorized activities.

 3. Use AI detection tools